jenciso/newblog/content/blog/how-to-compile-a-global-protect-openconnect-version/index.md

   libgnutls28-dev
 ```

-Then, you need to download the git repository and make it:
+Finished the prerequisites steps, you need to download the git repository and compile the package using the branch `globalprotect`:

 ```shell
 git clone https://github.com/dlenski/openconnect.git